MicrosoftDocs/dynamics-365-fraud-protection/content/device-fingerprinting.md

 4. Set the **'device.ipAddress'** field to the customer IP address that your website receives when the customer uses your site.

 ## Mobile device fingerprinting

-> [!NOTE]
-> You can learn more about the Mobile Reference Implementation in the [DFP Mobile Reference Implementation Document](https://go.microsoft.com/fwlink/?linkid=2132646).
-A login is required.
+You can learn more about the mobile reference implementation in the [Dynamics 365 Fraud Protection mobile reference implementation](mobile-reference-implementation.md).

 [!INCLUDE[footer-include](includes/footer-banner.md)]